Public Records (FOIA) Requests

 The following is a general description of the types of records held by the County:

 - Agendas and minutes of meetings of the board of supervisors, planning commission, and other public bodies of the County.

 - Staff reports, analyses, and recommendations about proposals being made to such bodies.

 - Salary and expense records and other personnel records concerning employees and officials of the County.

-Commonly used exemptions and policy regarding their use the Code of Virginia allows any public body to withhold certain records from public disclosure.
+Commonly used exemptions and policies regarding their use, the Code of Virginia allows any public body to withhold certain records from public disclosure.
 The County generally does withhold records under the following exemptions:

 - Personnel records (§ 2.2-3705.1 (1) of the Code of Virginia), except for the job title, salary, and expense reimbursements.

 - Records that are subject to attorney-client privilege (§ 2.2-3705.1 (2)) or attorney work product (§ 2.2-3705.1 (3)).

 - Records relating to the negotiation and award of a contract before a contract has been awarded (§ 2.2-3705.1 (12)).